Randles–Sevcik equation: Uses

 Using the relationships defined by this equation, the diffusion coefficient of the electroactive species can be determined.
-Linear plots of ip vs. ν1/2 provide evidence for a chemically reversible redox process vs the cases where redox causes major structural change in the analyte.
-For species where the diffusion coefficient is known (or can be estimated), the slope of the plot of ip vs. ν1/2 provides information into the stoichiometry of the redox process.
+Linear plots of ip vs. ν1/2 and peak potentials (Ep) that are not dependent on ν provide evidence for an electrochemically reversible redox process.
+For species where the diffusion coefficient is known (or can be estimated), the slope of the plot of ip vs. ν1/2 provides information into the stoichiometry of the redox process, the concentration of the analyte, the area of the electrode, etc.